haiman4real/auto_wims/README.md

 ## Getting Started

-To get started with AutoWIMS2, please refer to the [documentation](https://github.com/hrc-1/autowims2/wiki).
+To get started with AutoWIMS, please refer to the [documentation](https://github.com/hrc-1/autowims2/wiki).
 The documentation includes setup instructions, feature guides, and troubleshooting tips.

 ## Contributing

-We welcome contributions to AutoWIMS2!
+We welcome contributions to AutoWIMS!
 If you would like to contribute, please check out our [contribution guidelines](https://github.com/hrc-1/autowims2/blob/main/CONTRIBUTING.md).

 ## Code of Conduct